Nicky Winmar

-Early life and WAFL career
+Early career

-Neil Elvis Winmar was born in Kellerberrin, Western Australia, to Neal and Meryle Winmar.
-He grew up in the neighbouring Wheatbelt town of Pingelly, and played for the Brookton/Pingelly Football Club in the Upper Great Southern Football League (UGSFL) from an early age.
-Winmar was subsequently recruited by South Fremantle in the Perth-based WAFL after the club's coach at the time, Mal Brown, saw Winmar playing for Brookton/Pingelly.
+Winmar played for the Brookton/Pingelly Football Club in the Upper Great Southern Football League (UGSFL) from an early age.
+Aged 15, he won a senior best and fairest in an A-grade local competition.

+He was subsequently recruited by South Fremantle in the Perth-based WAFL, after the club's coach at the time, Mal Brown, saw Winmar playing for Brookton/Pingelly.
 He made his senior debut for South Fremantle in round nine of the 1983 season, aged 17, and played a total of 13 games in his debut season.
 In the beginning, he was used across the wings and half-forward flanks, but was later played as a rover, although he remained a regular goal-kicker.
 In total, Winmar played 58 games for South Fremantle from 1983 to 1986 and kicked 98 goals.

 VFL/AFL career

+Winmar became known as "Cuz", as it was his habit to address everyone by this word.